 Grand Theft Me: One of Doom's many abilities, which I learned from aliens and have used to escape death and imprisonment on occasion.
 Richards speculates the reason I do not use this more often is because of my vanity.
 He would be mistaken, as is always the case when he attempts to contemplate the mind of Doom.

-Hard Work Hardly Works: I devote much of my life to the study of sorcery and find Dr. Strange, who only studied for a few months, far surpasses.. very nearly equals me!
-As you might expect, I did not take this information well.
+Hard Work Hardly Works: I devote much of my life to the study of sorcery and find Dr. Strange, who only studied for a few months, far surpass.. very nearly equals me!
+As you might expect, I did not take this information. well.

 Honor Before Reason: A large part of Doom's character.
 I will never destroy a weakened opponent (Such tactics are beneath a mind such as mine) and I will always repay a debt to people who helped me, even heroes (I owed Captain America for saving my life so I saved his).